DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 2. A CUDA version 5.0 or greater.
 For installing, please refer to the [official documention](http://docs.nvidia.com/cuda/#axzz4al7PKeAs).

+3. gnuplot (optional - required for the benchmark)

-3. Check library unit testing framework.
+4. Check library unit testing framework.
 For installing, please refer to the [official documentation](https://libcheck.github.io/check/index.html)

 ## Usage